OChRA-lab/ochra/README.md

 This is a lab adapter built composed with a RestAdapter heavily couples to the lab engine API.
 The lab connection is a singleton that is built using a hostname, an api_key, an ssl_verify and a logger.
 The RestAdapter is a variable known as rest_adapter.

-When instanced creates a Session id thats used to add an identifier to requests.
+When instanced creates a Session id that's used to add an identifier to requests.

-The lab connection contains a few differnet methods
+The lab connection contains a few different methods

-- *load_from_data_model*: This function takes a DataModel which has a UUID, cls and module_path and creates that class instance by fetching the module.
-Then the object and finally instantiating that object by fetching the data from the database associated with that class using the RestProxyMixin.from_id function to make sure it is tied to the database
+- *load_from_data_model*:  Takes a DataModel which has a UUID, cls and module_path and creates that class instance by fetching the module.
+Then instantiating that class object by fetching the data from the database associated with that class using the RestProxyMixin.from_id function to make sure it is tied to the database.
+Returns the class object.

-- *construct_object*: This function constructs an ObjectConstructionRequest and then makes a put request to the /cls/construct endpoint.
-It will then return the id of the object.
+- *construct_object*: Constructs an ObjectConstructionRequest and make a put request to the /cls/construct endpoint.
+Returns the id of the object.
-- *get_object*: This function takes an id and gets the object from the database and then constructs it using the *load_from_data_model* function mentioned before.
+- *get_object*: Takes an id and gets the object from the database and then constructs it using the *load_from_data_model* function mentioned before.
-- *get_all_objects*: This does the same as above just returns a list of objects
+- *get_all_objects*: Returns a list of objects
 - *delete_object*: Takes a UUID and deletes the object in the database
-- *call_on_object*: This function makes a request to the lab to send a request to a station to call a function on some object, then waits for the associated operation to be completed before returning the result of that operation
+- *call_on_object*: Makes a request to the lab to send a request to a station to call a function on an object, then waits for the associated operation to be completed before returning the result of that operation
 - *get_property*: get a property off the object with a certain id
 - *set_property*: set a property off the object with a certain id
 - *get_object_id*: get object id from lab given name